GodOfCoding1/mouth-guard/readme.md

 # Pose Checker

 - Do you have bad posture?
-This python script helps u correct ur posture
+This python script helps you correct your posture.

 ## Tech